Kumar-laxmi/Criminal-Management-System/README.md

 This will lead to Administrator Page
 And the Page would look like this
 <img src="https://github.com/Kumar-laxmi/Criminal-Management-System/blob/main/SCREEN-SHOTS/Admin1.png" />
+###  NOTE: On clicking Home button you will be redirected to default admin page above

 An admin has full authority to make changes in FIR and Criminal Record as well as Operator Record
 - An Admin can Add, View, Delete and Update Operator record as well as FIR & Criminal Record.